• Skip to primary navigation

 Frustrations with not being able to get my two kids to eat a balanced meal led me to create this chart initially.
 I laminated it and checked off the boxes when they ate each of the types of foods on the list.
 It worked really well and it wasn't until they grew older, that I realized it could also serve as a tool to help my kids pack their own lunch.
 And not just pack their own lunch, pack their own balanced lunch.

-Here's how it works for Toddlers who are picky eaters:
+Here's how it works for kids who are picky eaters:

 1. Download the printable chart [.pdf]